-Today, shares of Fossil (NASDAQ:FOSL) have crossed bearishly below their 10-day moving average of $103.08 on a volume of 245K shares.
-This may provide short-term investors a chance for a short position, as such a crossover often suggests lower prices in the near term.
+Today, shares of Fossil (NASDAQ:FOSL) have fallen below their 10-day MA of $69.82 on a volume of 591K shares.
+This may provide swing traders with an opportunity for a short position, as such a crossover often suggests lower prices in the near term.

 Fossil, Inc. designs, develops, markets, and distributes consumer fashion accessories.
 The Company's products include an extensive line of men's and women's fashion watches and jewelry sold under proprietary and licensed brands, handbags, small leather goods, belts, sunglasses, and apparel.